-CFL (or Compact Fluorescent) bulbs are now commonplace in most Australian households, however many Aussie families are still not aware of the potential health risks these fancy new bulbs bring with them.
+CFL (or Compact Fluorescent) bulbs are now commonplace in most Australian households, however many Aussie families are still not aware of the potential health risks these ‘twirly’ bulbs bring with them.

-However, as many families are now discovering, these bulbs contain Mercury which is a highly toxic heavy metal which is especially dangerous for children & pregnant women.
+However, as many individuals are now discovering, these bulbs contain Mercury, a toxic heavy metal which is especially dangerous for children & pregnant women.
 The bulbs are relatively ‘safe’ unless broken, which sadly is a common occurrence.

-The Scientific American reports, when a bulb breaks, “Mercury escapes as vapor that can be inhaled and as a fine powder that can settle into carpet and other textiles.
+In a report by The Scientific American it was noted that when a bulb breaks, “Mercury escapes as vapor that can be inhaled and as a fine powder that can settle into carpet and other textiles.
 At least one case of mercury poisoning has been linked to fluorescents.”

-Mercury is a “potent, developmental neurotoxin that can damage the brain, liver, kidneys and central nervous system,” according to wakeup-world.com.
-“Even at low levels, mercury is capable of causing a number of health problems including impair motor functioning, cognitive ability and emotional problems.
+“Even at low levels, mercury is capable of causing a number of health problems including impaired motor functioning, cognitive ability and emotional problems.
 Higher or prolonged exposure can result in much more serious health problems.”

-If that wasn’t scary enough, CFL’s also emit ultra-violet rays which have been linked to many health issues including cancer.
+If that wasn’t enough, CFL’s also emit ultra-violet rays which have been linked to health issues.
 The Australian Government’s Climate Change website even has a page dedicated to ‘minimising the ultra-violet light exposure’ from CFL bulbs.

 “Sitting close to a compact fluorescent lamp (CFL), or halogen lamp, and being able to see the exposed light bulb means that some UV radiation will be received from the lamp,” explains the Government site.

 Fortunately there is an alternative that not only eliminates ALL of these health risks but it is also twice as energy efficient as the supposed ‘energy smart’ CFL bulbs.